AdaCore/training_material/courses/comprehensive_rust_training/110_std_types/06_vec.rst

 -  To index the vector you use :rust:`[` :rust:`]`, but they will panic if out of bounds.
 Alternatively, using :rust:`get` will return an :rust:`Option`.
    The :rust:`pop` function will remove the last element.

+.. container:: speakernote

    -  Slices are covered on day 3.
 For now, students only need to know that a value of type :rust:`Vec` gives access to all of the documented slice methods, too.